nemesisprime1/maplestorybot/README.md

 **Q**: Can I run the bot on more than one PC?
 **A**: Indeed!
 You're free to use the bot across multiple PCs, but not simultaneously on different systems.
 If interested in multi-PC usage at the same time, please highlight this when creating a ticket at get-started.
 We're here to assist!

-**Q**: Does it work for XYZ Server?
-**A**: Currently tested servers are: KMS, MSEA, JMS, and should work on all private servers with 5th job update, works with GeForce Now if you play GMS

 https://discord.gg/8NndFGpeYp
 Join the discord server to get started!